Risk Factors

 Specific Risks for Older Adults

-- Certain medications can harm the kidneys:
+- Some medications can harm the kidneys.

 - Anti-seizure medications

-- Beta-blockers (used in heart disease)
+- Beta-blockers (used for heart disease)